Zevvi/Obsidian-Custom-CSS/README.md

-# Obsidian-Headings
+# Obsidian-Custom-CSS
-Custom css for Headings in Obsidian
+Custom css for Obsidian
 ## How to use
 1) Download the css file of your choosing
 2) Go to Obsidian>Settings>Appearance>CSS snippets